Wodan-class gunboat

-The Wodan class was a class of 16 flat-iron gunboats of the Royal Netherlands Navy.
+The Wodan class (often referred to as the Thor class) was a class of 16 flat-iron gunboats of the Royal Netherlands Navy built in the 1870s.

 Context

 In the Age of Sail, and in general before the end of World War II, gunboats were slow, weakly armored, and did not have the set of powerful weapons that main surface combatants had.
 For defending gunboats, like the Dutch ones were, this put a minimum requirement on the range of their guns.
 These weapons had to match the range of the weapons of the opponents that could appear in the area.
 Otherwise, opposing main fleet units could simply destroy the defending gunboats from a safe range, before attacking the shore.

-The Dutch started to construct an armored fleet from 1865.
+The Dutch started to construct an armored fleet in 1865.
 They then opted to use the 23 cm Armstrong rifled muzzle loading gun as its main weapon.
 It was thought to be the minimum size for a gun that would be able to penetrate the armor of most opponents.
 In turn this minimum size would allow the Dutch ships to easily retain the shallow draught that was necessary in their home waters.

 In about 1875, the Dutch government concluded that the 23 cm Armstrong RML could no longer match the main guns of the fleets of their possible opponents.
 The Dutch started to look for a replacement, and found the 28 cm A No. 1 gun.
 This was a Krupp Breechloader of 28 cm and 22 calibers long.
 It was by all means superior to the 23 cm Armstrong RML.
 The Dutch government then decided that the 28 cm A No. 1 gun would become the standard heavy weapon of the Dutch fleet in the home waters.